-Breast reconstruction is a surgical procedure performed by a plastic surgeon to rebuild a woman’s breast mound after partial or complete removal of breast tissue.
+Breast reconstruction is a surgical breast cancer treatment option performed by a plastic surgeon to rebuild a woman’s breast mound after partial or complete removal of breast tissue.
 With breast cancer reconstruction, a qualified plastic surgeon can effectively replace a breast or breasts that have been completely removed, rebuilding them to same size and shape as they previously were and, in some cases, can even recreate the nipple and areola.

 Most women who undergo mastectomy are candidates for breast cancer reconstruction, but the decision to carry forward with breast reconstructive surgery is a personal one that each patient must make on their own.

 Your options for breast cancer reconstruction vary depending upon the stage of treatment you are in and the type of cancer being dealt with.
 Women who have already undergone mastectomy have fewer options but can still benefit greatly from a reconstruction surgery performed by a skilled and experienced breast cancer surgeon.

 Women who require but have not yet undergone mastectomy have more reconstruction options available to them.
 For this reason it is important to meet with an experienced breast reconstruction specialist prior to scheduling mastectomy surgery to discuss and understand all your options while they are still open to you.